 A: The success of this policy depends upon the thoughtfulness, respect, and cooperation of everyone.
 All faculty members, staff members, and students share the responsibility of following and enforcing the policy.
 In particular, each supervisor is responsible for ensuring his or her team members are educated about and comply with this policy.
-During the implementation year, our approach will be focused on education and support.
-The College will examine the results of expected compliance during the first year to help determine next steps.
 Any issues should be referred to the appropriate supervisor.

 Q: What should I do if I see someone smoking or using another type of tobacco product in a non-designated area?